Enterprise Q&A for Knowledge Management

 Using document management tools such as a wiki to manage tacit knowledge is highly ineffective.

-Documentation is very time-consuming to create.
-But finding information for a specific issue in the sea of documents is virtually impossible.
-Furthermore, in today’s fast-changing world, documents go outdated really really quickly.
-So even if you find the information, you cannot trust it because it may not be relevant any more.
-(See Document Management vs. Knowledge Management for more discussion on this topic)
+Finding information for a specific issue in the sea of documents is virtually impossible.
+Furthermore, even if you find the information, you cannot trust it because it may not be accurate or relevant anymore.

 AllAnswered is a comprehensive knowledge management system that is designed to capture and share both explicit and tacit knowledge in the most effective way.
 It supports an advanced Wiki system to capture the explicit knowledge and uses posts such as Q&As, ideas, and polls to capture tacit knowledge.
 Each post is a bite-sized information that is highly targeted and easy to find.